 - Delta Low Flow Showerhead: see notes above.

-- Drinking Water: I once calculated that the cost of bottled water can be more than $1,000 per year more than tap water.
+- Drinking Water: the cost of bottled water can be $1,000+ per year more than tap water.
 That’s ridiculous!
-The following items will save you serious money almost immediately.
+The following items will save you big money almost immediately.

 - Water Bottle: cutting down on the waste and cost of individually bought bottled beverages should be considered mission critical.